rocrisp/kubetruth/readme.md

 1. The Operator already have a custom Kind associated with the Ruby Operator, so we will create a new Kind with a different name.

+#### We want to extract any rbac from the helm charts because OLM handles all rbac.

-2. We need to extract the following from the helm charts and move them into the config/rback directory
+2. Extract the following from the helm charts and move them into the config/rback directory
    * templates/clusterrole.yaml
    * templates/clusterrolebinding.yaml
    * templates/rolebinding.yaml
    * templates/serviceaccount.yaml

-3. We need to extract the following from the helm charts and move it into the config/manifests/base directory
+3. Extract the following from the helm charts and move it into the config/manifests/base directory
    * crds/projectmapping.yaml

 4. We need to add SCC anyuid to the serviceaccount.